Close Search

 D

-eia, the tiny village set between the Tramuntana mountains and the Mediterranean sea, has reached near legendary status by this point.
-It is on everyone’s to-do list when they come to Mallorca and for locals, a special place to visit in the off-season, whether for a cosy meal, hike or off-season shopping.
+eia, the tiny village set between the Tramuntana mountains and the Mediterranean Sea, has reached near legendary status by this point.
+It is on everyone’s to-do list when they come to Mallorca, and for locals, it is a special place to visit in the off-season, whether for a cosy meal, a hike or off-season shopping.
 As a tourist destination, Deia started as a quiet escape for artists and celebrities in the late 1950s-60s, a place where one could be removed from the crowds yet find a small and welcoming community in town.
-Over the years, its reputation has grown widely, and while it can become very saturated during peak summer months and the low-key vibe has been taken over by expensive real estate and Instagram-selfies, Deia still manages to retain a sense of authenticity and effortless style.
+Over the years, its reputation has grown widely, and while it can become very saturated during peak summer months, and the low-key vibe has been taken over by expensive real estate and Instagram-selfies, Deia still manages to retain a sense of authenticity and effortless style.
 This is thanks to its local residents who keep things grounded and share their talent and creativity with the rest of us.
 A few favourite spots that must be explored when in Deia are the following.

 JOY, Made by Hand